raseidi/cosmo/README.md

 ## Installation

 Instructions for setting up the environment and installing the dependencies for this repository.
+Make sure to use python3.10.

 **Note**: Tested only on Ubuntu.